A woman wearing a tan coat, carrying shopping bags walks through a mall.

-2023 Holiday Shopping Scams To Avoid
+2025 Holiday Shopping Scams To Avoid

 Holiday excitement can make shoppers vulnerable to scams.
-Stay informed and protect your finances this festive season.
+Stay informed and protect your finances during this festive season.

-It's that time of the year when ads and promotions from your favorite brands are filling your inbox, playing on your excitement and tempting you to score big on deals.
+It's that time of year when ads and promotions from your favorite brands are filling your inbox, playing on your excitement and tempting you to score big on deals.
 (BOGO!
 Expires tomorrow!)
 But deals aren't always what they seem.

 Don't fall victim to holiday shopping scams.
-Learn common scams to protect yourself and help prevent holiday shopping fraud.
+Learn about common scams to protect yourself and help prevent holiday shopping fraud.
 Here's what to watch out for while doing your holiday shopping online:

 7 Holiday Shopping Scams To Avoid